Almost every survivalists knows that not just any flashlight can be considered a “survival flashlight“.

 But the more light produced, the quicker your battery dies and the bigger and heavier it has to be.
 The more rugged and dependable your flashlight is, the heavier it’s likely to be and the more it will cost the manufacturer produce, which means a higher price for you.
 And so on.

-If you carefully consider how you’ll be using your flashlight and what your priorities are, it’ll make the whole process easier and faster.
+If you carefully consider how you’ll use your flashlight and your priorities, it’ll make the whole process easier and faster.
 You’ll also increase the odds that you’ll end up with the survival flashlight you need at a price you can afford.
 So let’s take a closer look at some of the different options you’ll face.

 Brightness and Bulbs

 Brightness is usually measured in lumens, which is the standard measure of the total light output produced by the bulb.
 But be aware that because flashlights use lenses and reflectors, different survival flashlights with the same lumen rating can perform differently.
-One might have a narrower beam with a longer range than the other, for instance.
+For instance, one might have a narrower beam with a longer range than the other.

 Most survival flashlights (and even many an EDC flashlight) have multiple brightness settings, so you’ll mostly be looking at the range of lumens that can be selected.
-Often you have just a few lighting modes like low-medium-high, but sometimes also special options like SOS mode — which you’ll want to be bright.
+You often have just a few lighting modes like low-medium-high, but sometimes special options like SOS mode — which you’ll want to be bright.

 You don’t necessarily need a high lumens model because a dark-adapted human eye can read a map or text and see well enough for many tasks with just a few lumens, depending on the individual.
 But keep in mind that as you age your ability to see in low light decreases.

-LED bulbs completely dominate the field these days, so you won’t have much choice on that count.
-But you should consider the color and quality of the light produced, and the expected lifespan of the bulb.
+LED bulbs dominate the field these days, so you won’t have much choice.
+But you should consider the color and quality of the light produced and the expected lifespan of the bulb.

 Battery type

-The most important difference between battery types that you may not know is this: a rechargeable battery has a shorter shelf-life than non-rechargeable.
+The most important difference between battery types that you may not know is this: a rechargeable battery has a shorter shelf-life than a non-rechargeable one.

-So if you want to throw a flashlight in your bug out bag and not have to worry about it still being ready to go in a couple years, you probably want standard alkaline batteries or (even better) non-rechargeable lithium batteries.
-Another advantages of these is that they’re usually AA batteries, which makes replacements and spares much easier to find.
+So if you want to throw a flashlight in your bug-out bag and not have to worry about it still being ready to go in a couple of years, you probably want standard alkaline batteries or (even better) non-rechargeable lithium batteries.
+Another advantage of these is that they’re usually AA batteries, which makes replacements and spares much easier to find.

 But if you use your flashlight often, you may prefer rechargeable so you can save on battery costs.